Ask Experts Questions for FREE Help !

 You must use a 4.5 mil.
 Exterior grade fiberglass reinforcing mesh or the aluminum corner bead; otherwise the corner joint will split in 2 weeks.

-Once the cement board is up you can either embed the mesh into the stucco mixture(minimum 4" on either side) or nail/screw the metal lath corner and and apply the stucco.
+Once the cement board is up you can either embed the mesh into the stucco mixture(minimum 4" on either side) or nail/screw the metal lath corner and apply the stucco.
 I would go with the mesh.

 jyesdi's Avatar